 So when we add the total value of all the outcomes, we see the program is bringing roughly $15.2 million in value to the population we’re trying to serve.
 Is that good?

 It depends.
 Remember, this is a return on investment calculation.
 We can’t judge the return if we don’t know the investment.
 The total value is only the numerator.
 We need the denominator, which for our purposes is the program’s annual operating expense.
 Let’s say in this instance the program spends $1 million to create these outcomes.
 That means our final RM number is 15.2 ($15.2 million ÷ $1 million).
 Said differently, for every dollar we spend, we believe disadvantaged kids are getting $15.20 in value.

 Is that good?

 Again, it depends.
 It depends on our other investment options.
-The model is merely a tool that helps compare potential investments.
+The model, first and foremost is a tool that helps compare potential investments.
 It helps tell us where we should invest more and where we should invest less.

 Once the RM is completed, we use it as part of a larger weighting system that takes into account factors like leadership, location, risk, potential investment amount, etc. Ultimately, that system helps us determine which investments to make, how much we should invest and how hands-on we’ll be with the program.

 It’s actually incredibly similar to the proprietary system we use to evaluate potential real estate investments.
-That system has served us incredibly well for nearly three decades, but we still continue to evaluate and improve it.
+That system has served us incredibly well for more than three decades, but we still continue to evaluate and improve it.
 We expect the non-profit model to evolve similarly.